Nipodemos/getx/README.md

 ### Optional Global Settings and Manual configurations

-GetMaterialApp configures everything for you, but if you want to configure Get manually.
+GetMaterialApp configures everything for you, but if you want to configure GetX™ manually.

 ```dart
 MaterialApp(